-My aim is to return Mr E to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
-I think Mr E would most likely have remained in his defined benefit pension scheme.
-I appreciate that Options might not think Mr E has suffered a loss.
+My aim is to return Mr L to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
+I appreciate that Options might not think Mr L has suffered a loss.
 But it can't know that until the requisite calculations have taken place.
-And I doubt very much that the benefits Mr E will get from the SIPP are equivalent to what he would have got from his occupational pension.
+And I doubt very much that the benefits Mr L will get from the SIPP are equivalent to what he would have got from his occupational pension.

-In light of the above, I require Options to calculate fair compensation by comparing the current position to the position Mr E would be in if he had not transferred from his existing pension.
+In light of the above, I require Options to calculate fair compensation by comparing the current position to the position Mr L would be in if he had not transferred from his existing pension.

-In summary, I require Options to do the following:
+In summary, Options should:

-- 1. Calculate the loss Mr E has suffered as a result of making the transfer. - 2.
+- 1. Calculate the loss Mr L has suffered as a result of making the transfer. - 2.
 Take ownership of any investments which can't be surrendered, if possible. - 3.
-Pay compensation for the loss to Mr E. - 4.
-Pay Mr E £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.
+Pay compensation for the loss to Mr L. - 4.
+Pay Mr L £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.